Latest update: 21 July 2023

 - Travel guides.
-I love the practical travel guides from Lonely Planet, buy them at Bol.com or Book Depository.
-The latter has longer delivery times but is often cheaper.
+I love the practical travel guides from Lonely Planet, buy them at Bol.com.
 And I love this guidebook: 111 Places in Mallorca that you shouldn’t miss.
 Buy it at Bol.com or Amazon.

 - Travel gear.
 Buy your gear at Bever or Decathlon, or simply at Bol.com.

 - Package deals.
 Rather go on a catered trip?
 You have plenty of options.
-For the Dutch: ANWB vakanties or Tui, or maybe Vakantie Discounter?
+For the Dutch: ANWB vakanties or Tui, Sunweb, D-reizen, or maybe Corendon or Vakantie Discounter?

 - Yoga retreat.
 Or, what about a yoga retreat on the island?